-Welcome to the exhibition “The soil from which we live ” by the curator Tom Albrecht at the vernissage on 24.8.2018
+Welcome to the exhibition “The Soil We Live From” by curator Tom Albrecht at the opening on August 24, 2018

-We want to show the value of the soil, the life that is in it and its threat.
+Our aim is to show the value of the soil, the life it contains, and its threatened existence.

-Drei Künstler Matthias Fritsch, Irene Hoppenberg, Kirsten Wechslberger. worked four weeks at the Academy for Sufficiency in Priegnitz and their works are part of this exhibition.
-We are surprised at their productvity there.
+Three artists Matthias Fritsch, Irene Hoppenberg, and Kirsten Wechslberger worked for four weeks at the Academy for Sufficiency in Prignitz, and their works are part of this exhibition.
+We are surprised by their productivity there.

 I present the artists in alphabetical order.

 Tom Albrecht will present after the artist talk on 14.9. in a collective dialogical action re-evaluate soils of guests.
-Dear guests, you are asked to bring a handful of soil from a place of your choice.
+Dear guests, you are requested to bring a handful of soil from a location of your choice.

 Ana Brotas from Portugal shows in her video a scientific “fragmented forest exercise” in which square areas of the forest are carefully cleaned.